Kosrae: Resort sold by raffle

 In July 2016, the Kosrae Nautilus Resort was won in a raffle promoted worldwide.
 The previous owners, Doug and Sally Beitz, were persuaded by family to conduct the raffle rather than sell the resort, ahead of returning to Australia.
 The winner, Joshua, is from the state of New South Wales, Australia.
 Joshua will become owner of a resort, which is free of debt, profitable and has more than 20 years remaining on its lease.

 Education

 The Kosrae Department of Education (DOE) operates six public elementary schools (Tafunsak Elementary School, Malem Elementary School, Utwe Elementary School, Lelu Elementary School, Sansrik Elementary School, Walung Elementary School) and one high school (Kosrae High School).
 There is also one private school (Kosrae Seventh-day Adventist School).

 In July 2011, Kosrae DOE embraced the One Laptop per Child program, distributing 720 "XO" computers to children in its public elementary schools, becoming the first State of Micronesia to do so.

 Languages

 The official language of Kosrae is Kosraean, although the English language may also be used in government discourse.
 According to the Constitution of Kosrae, English is held to have "equal authority" to Kosraean (although in an instance where the Kosraean and English versions of the Constitution are held to be in irresolvable conflict, the Kosraean version prevails).
-However, the national language of the FSM is English.
+Spanish language is also studied and spoken in Kosrae.